asadhameed/event-management-frontend/README.md

 Open package.json file in the project directory.

-- Running app on local machine then change the following value <br>
+- Running app on heroku then skip the following set and jump to <strong> Available Scripts </strong><br>
   <space> "start":"react-scripts start"
-- Deploying app on heroku then did not change the start value .

 ## Available Scripts